aa29zzjj/Project-1/readme.md

 - You are allowed to and encouraged to build your solution based on the InterestingPicture code you have been given in class.
 You MUST refactor it, however, so that it has project, variable, and class names that make sense for your application.
 For example, <b>you will lose points</b> if your class is still named InterestingPictureServlet.

-- You do not need to, but you are welcome to, use jsoup (https://jsoup.org/) which is a Java HTML Parser, to do the flag scraping.
+- You do not need to, but you are welcome to, use jsoup (https://jsoup.org/) which is a Java HTML Parser, to do the scraping.
 It is the Java version of Beautiful Soup, which you may have used in Python.
 The downsides of using jsoup are you will first need to understand the Document Object Model (DOM) and CSS Selectors.
 These are both useful to know.
 The upside of using jsoup is that it makes it much easier to find and select content from HTML (i.e. screen scrape).
 Refer to the JSON Maven notes below; adding jsoup will require a similar process.

 ## HTML